isomerpages/govtech-gobusiness-main/pages/ipgrow/everedge-global.md

 <a name='testimonials'></a>
 ### Testimonials

 *"At first glance, our business might look to be primarily based on tangible assets, but EverEdge helped us dig beneath the surface and recognise that a lot of our value is actually derived from the confidential information, data, digital content and other intangible assets we hold.
-"While we initially engaged EverEdge on a valuation project, we extended our relationship due to the knowledge and insights the team brought to our table.
+“While we initially engaged EverEdge on a valuation project, we extended our relationship due to the knowledge and insights the team brought to our table.
 EverEdge have assisted us with building a framework to identify and value our intangible assets, as well as helping us to mitigate risk around these assets.
 I would highly recommend EverEdge to anyone who wants to ensure they are fully capitalising on the value of their intangible assets."* - Aron Butcher, Head of Digital, QIC Real Estate.

 *"We have had a long relationship with EverEdge, as its team helped us develop a strategy to build value in our portfolio of intangible assets.
 When EverEdge was appointed to advise Swisslog Healthcare on the sale of TransCar, its team was able to immediately identify the synergies with our business and the strategic value we could add to these assets if we acquired them.
 This transaction made sense for both OTSAW and TransCar and will allow both companies to focus on driving growth and margins in our core business' by delivering innovative solutions and great service to our customers."* - Ling Ting Ming, CEO & Tech Missionary, OTSAW.